-Figure 6 shows a compilation of theoretical predictions for the cosmic star formation rate by UNIVERSEMA-CHINE (Behroozi et al. 2020), L-Galaxies 2020 (Henriques et al. 2020; Yates et al. 2021a), FLARES (Lovell et al. 2021; Vijayan et al. 2021), TNG100 (Nelson et al. 2018; Pillepich et al. 2018; Naiman et al. 2018; Marinacci et al. 2018; Springel et al. 2018), EAGLE (Crain et al. 2015; Schaye et al. 2015) and our models.
+Figure 6 shows a compilation of theoretical predictions for the cosmic star formation rate by UniverseMachine (Behroozi et al. 2020), L-Galaxies 2020 (Henriques et al. 2020; Yates et al. 2021a), Flares (Lovell et al. 2021; Vijayan et al. 2021), TNG100 (Nelson et al. 2018; Pillepich et al. 2018; Naiman et al. 2018; Marinacci et al. 2018; Springel et al. 2018), Eagle (Crain et al. 2015; Schaye et al. 2015) and our models.

-Except for Ch 18 512 EDW, all our simulations show an excess of the SFR when compared with other theoretical models.
-As mentioned in a previous section, the simulation with the closest configuration to ours is EAGLE, and this explains why their calculated SFR is compatible with our runs with the energy-driven winds prescription for the supernova outflows.
+Except for Ch 18 512 EDW, all our simulations show an excess on the SFR when compared with other theoretical models.
+As mentioned in a previous section, the simulation with the closest configuration to ours is Eagle, and this explains why their calculated SFR is compatible with our runs with the energy-driven winds prescription for the supernova outflows.
 This is also true with TNG100, which agrees well with EDW runs, but it is always below the prediction with MDW realizations.
-This outcome from our simulations is promising, since the winds implemented in the IllustrisTNG project have much more complex dynamics than ours: the velocity of the galactic winds $v_w$ also depends on z (suppressing the efficiency of winds with the Hubble factor, Pillepich et al. 2018), but scales in the same way as our winds with the virial halo mass.
+This outcome from our simulations is promising since the winds implemented in the IllustrisTNG project have much more complex dynamics than ours: the velocity of the galactic winds v_w also depends on z (suppressing the efficiency of winds at with the Hubble factor, Pillepich et al. 2018), but scales in the same way as our winds with the virial halo mass.
 Another remarkable difference in the IllustrisTNG winds is that the outflow mass loading is a non-monotonic function of the galaxy stellar mass (Nelson et al. 2018).
-We do not account for such dependence in our models.
-Finally, TNG introduces an improved mechanism for the AGN feedback, even for a low accretion rate, whereas this work does not account for AGN feedback.
+We do not count for such dependence in our models.